-It’s a critical part of the Forsyth County Sheriff’s Office mission to effectively communicate with Forsyth County residents and businesses, journalists, and other stakeholders.
+It’s a critical part of the Forsyth County Sheriff’s Office's mission to effectively communicate with Forsyth County residents and businesses, journalists, and other stakeholders.
 Primary responsibility for this fall to the Communications Division.
 The Communications Division is led by Director Amy Thompson and includes the Public Information Officer (PIO) Unit and Community Relations Unit.

-For the most up to date information from the Forsyth County Sheriff's Office please follow us on social media!
+For the most up-to-date information from the Forsyth County Sheriff's Office please follow us on social media!

-Forsyth County Sheriffs Office Headquarters
+Forsyth County Sheriff's Office Headquarters

 100 East Courthouse Sq.
 Cumming, GA 30040